anhquan99/markdown/Technical/DevOps/Azure/Az 204/Develop solution Azure Cosmos DB.md

 - Consistency levels
 	 ![[Pasted image 20230610211654.png]]
 	 - Strong consistency: Users are always guaranteed to read the latest committed write.
-	 - Bounded staleness consistency: the reads might lag behind writes by at most "K" versions of an item or by "T" time interval, whichever is reached first.
+	 - Bounded staleness consistency: the reads might lag behind writes by at most "K" versions of an item or by "T" time interval, whichever is smaller.
 	 - Session consistency: monotonic reads and writes.
+		 - Within a single client session, reads are guaranteed to honor the read-your-writes, and write-follows-reads guarantees.
+		 - This guarantee assumes a single writer session or sharing the session token for multiple writers.
+		 - If the client didn't initiate a write to a physical partition, the client doesn't contain a session token in its cache and reads to that physical partition behave as reads with Eventual Consistency.
 	 - Consistent prefix consistency: if the operation performs on doc_1 and doc_2 you will get doc_1 ver 1 and doc_2 ver 1 or doc_1 ver 2 and doc_2 ver 2 but never doc_1 ver 1 and doc_2 ver 2.
 	 - Eventual consistency: there's no guarantee for reads.
 In the absence of any further writes, the replicas eventually converge.
 It's the weakest form of consistency.
 - Request units (RUs):